Planning to watch the Macy's Thanksgiving Day Parade? Here is everything you need to know to have a blast!

-- The balloons were released into the sky at the end of the 1928 parade and they burst.
+- At the end of the 1928 parade, the balloons were released into the sky and they burst.

 - After that incident, balloons were fitted with slow-release valves and floated over the city for a few days after the parade until they eventually came down.
 They had return address labels on them to be mailed back to Macy’s.
 If you mailed one back, you got a gift!

-- The first parade crown to hit one million people was in 1933
+- The first parade crowd to hit one million people was in 1933.

 - 1934 was the first year Mickey Mouse appeared in the parade.